 - Serve at room temperature or chilled with whipped cream.

-- To make fresh whipped cream, using an electric mixer whip 2 cups heavy cream with 1 tsp of vanilla and ¼ cup sugar until stiff peaks form.
+- To make fresh whipped cream, using an electric mixer whip 2 cups heavy cream with 1 teaspoon of vanilla and ¼ cup sugar until stiff peaks form.
 Be careful not to over beat, taste and adjust the level of sweetness to your liking.

 - Whipped cream should be whipped the day you're planning to serve it.
 Store chilled.